ericnograles/aspnet-core-react-redux/README.md

 #### /docker/initdb

 This is simply an executable that launches a corresponding `initdb` under the `sql-server` folder.
-This creates the app DB, login, and user + dbo privileges via the `sqlcmd` utility
+This creates the app DB, login, and user + dbo privileges via the `sqlcmd` utility.
+It will also execute an EF database update for the EF models.

 ### docker-sync